blynkkk/blynkkk.github.io/readme.md

 **Install Blynk Library:** <br><br>
 [Download Blynk Library >](https://github.com/blynkkk/blynk-library/archive/v0.2.1.zip)

 In case you forgot how to install Arduino libraries: check [here](http://www.arduino.cc/en/guide/libraries).
-We are also good friends of **[codebender](https://codebender.cc/example/BlynkSimpleEthernet/GettingStarted:BlynkBlink)** - you can code and upload Blynk sketches to your gardware directly from your browser.
+We are also good friends of **[codebender](https://codebender.cc/example/BlynkSimpleEthernet/GettingStarted:BlynkBlink)** - you can code and upload Blynk sketches to your hardware directly from your browser.

 ###Blink With Blynk

-Let's start with something easy: turn LED connected to your hardware ON and OFF with the Blynk App
+Let's turn LED connected to your hardware ON and OFF with the Blynk App

->animated gif
+>result animated gif/instagram

-Use this wiring scheme to connect LED to your Hardware:
+Use this wiring scheme to connect LED to your board:

 <img src="http://faberfun.com/wp-content/uploads/2013/08/Blink-LED-using-Arduino-uno.jpg" alt="Drawing" style="width: 250px;"/>